arangodb/docs-hugo/site/content/3.11/develop/http-api/views/arangosearch-views.md

                     Wait at least this many milliseconds between committing View data store changes and making documents visible to queries (default: 1000, to disable
                     use: 0).
-                    For the case where there are a lot of inserts/updates, a lower value, until commit, will cause the index not to account for them and memory usage would continue to grow.
+                    For the case where there are a lot of inserts/updates, a higher value causes the index not to account for them and memory usage continues to grow until the commit.
-                    For the case where there are a few inserts/updates, a higher value will impact performance and waste disk space for each commit call without any added benefits.
+                    For the case where there are a few inserts/updates, a lower value impacts performance (because of synchronous locking) and wastes disk space for each commit call.

                     _Background:_
                       For data retrieval, ArangoSearch follows the concept of